 We searched the reviews and forums to get a larger number of different opinions.
 Many people seemed to have found the same result for sizing as we did.
 Its good to go for the larger size when close to the middle.

 Some people have had issues with the fastening system.
 Either with the velcro coming off from the strap or the strap being cut.
 We have found our gloves to be quite durable and we have used both the older version that has the velcro out and the newer version that has a secured spot for the velcro.
+Some people need to tape up the velcro if it is worn or if the hole where the velcro loop goes through is broken.

 If you climb any cracks the ocun crack gloves might be a good choice for you!
 Whether you use them for doing laps at the gym crack or at the crag you will save a lot of time compared to taping up and they are quite a durable option.